-Consider rezoning land mapped as containing an endangered ecological community to an environmental zone.
+• Consider rezoning land mapped as containing an endangered ecological community to an environmental zone.

-- Undertake a detailed assessment of the 'Request to Amend the Port Stephens Local Environmental Plan' submitted for 42 Fullerton Cove Road, Fullerton Cove. - Do not support proposals to establish a town centre within the precinct at this time as per the HillPDA.
-2017, 'Commercial Land Study: Fern Bay and North Stockton'.
+• Undertake a detailed assessment of the 'Request to Amend the Port Stephens Local Environmental Plan' submitted for 42 Fullerton Cove Road, Fullerton Cove.

-Provide seating and shelter on both sides of Fullerton Cove Road in the location of the existing bus zones.
+• Provide seating and shelter on both sides of Fullerton Cove Road in the location of the existing bus zones.